glouppe/info8002-large-scale-data-systems/lecture6.md

 TTL

-- Number of times the descriptor will be forwarded by Gnutella servents before it is removed from the network.
+- Number of times the descriptor will be forwarded by Gnutella servants before it is removed from the network.
-- Servent MUST decrement the TTL before passing it on to another servent.
+- Servant MUST decrement the TTL before passing it on to another servant.
 When the TTL reaches 0, the descriptor MUST no longer be forwarded.

 Hops